Free template: We tried this simple budget approach for our family (including 1 free ready to use money map template)

 - Export the transactions as an Excel file.

-- Use our free family money plan template to quickly categorise spending with dropdown menus.
+- Use our free family money plan template (access it via our homepage) to quickly categorise spending with dropdown menus.

 Note: Don’t worry, you don’t have to do this every month.
 This is about creating a benchmark to set realistic money goals and build your simple budget.
-In future posts, we’ll show you how to track spending categories in real time, it’s a game changer!
+In future posts, we’ll show you how to automate tracking your spending in real time, it’s a game changer!

 Once you know where your money is going, use that insight to set family financial goals.
-Dreamlining helps turn your dreams into actionable steps.
-We’ve simplified it into a family-friendly version.
+There’s a concept called dreamlining that helps turn your dreams into actionable steps.
+We’ve simplified it into a family friendly version.

 What dreams do you have?